-A New York institution, led by witty, informed guides (many are also actors), the Circle Line takes travelers round the harbor on 3-hour, 2-hour, and 75-minute cruises.
-The longest makes a complete circle of the city, but I’d recommend the 2-hour, "semi-circle" cruise instead.
+A New York institution, led by witty, informed guides (many are also actors), the Circle Line takes travelers round the harbor on cruises of different lengths.
+The longest makes a complete circle of Manhattan, but I’d recommend the 2-hour "Highlights" cruise instead.
 You’ll miss Yankee Stadium and the view of the Palisades (the wooded cliffs of New Jersey) on that one, but all of the other highlights—the Statue of Liberty, the lower Manhattan skyline, the Empire State Building, the Chrysler Building—are included.
+The "city lights" sailing is also lovely; it departs right before sunset, so you’ll see the cityscape in daylight, and then watch it come aglow at night.
 Make sure to arrive at the dock early because you’ll want to grab a good seat: on the right side of the boat, facing inward as you enter (that’s the side that faces Manhattan; ask the staff if you’re unclear).
 It can get very chilly on the water, so be sure to dress in layers, or take a seat inside.

 In addition, a number of adults-only live music and DJ cruises sail regularly from the seaport from May through September ($20–$40 per person).
 Depending on the night of the week, you can groove to the sounds of jazz, Latin, gospel, dance tunes, or blues as you sail along viewing the skyline.
 The company also runs The Beast, a speedboat tour of the island that kids enjoy.